-- Click on the three-dot menu > select F12 Developer Tools
+- Open Edge and click on the three-dot menu, then select F12 Developer Tools

-- Go to the Emulation Tab > go to User agent string > use the drop down menu and select Internet Explorer 11
+- Go to the Emulation Tab > User agent string > use the drop-down menu and select Internet Explorer 11

 If you have any comments, suggestions, or maybe other solution suggestions for this problem, feel free to let us know in the comment section below.